Berri–UQAM station

 Berri–UQAM station is a Montreal Metro station in the borough of Ville-Marie, in Montreal, Quebec, Canada.
 It is operated by the Société de transport de Montréal (STM) and is the system's central station.
 This station is served by the Green, Orange, and Yellow lines.
 It is located in the Quartier Latin.

 Berri–UQAM is the 2nd deepest station in the network, and also the busiest station in the network, transfers not included.
 If transfers were included, the 13 million passengers number would rise to about 35–40 million a year.
-It is the only subway station in Canada to have three lines servicing it.